Rajpratik71/linux-manPages/msggrep.md

        msggrep [OPTION] [INPUTFILE]

 DESCRIPTION
-       Extracts all messages of a translation catalog that match a given pat‐ tern or belong to some given source files.
+       Extracts all messages of a translation catalog that match a given pattern or belong to some given source files.

        Mandatory arguments to long options are mandatory for short options too.

    Input file location:
        INPUTFILE